Author: E.ON Next

 Most, if not all EV energy tariffs will require you to have a smart meter.
 This makes sense, because the purpose of a smart meter is to tell your energy supplier how much you’re using – and just as importantly, when.
 That means they can be sure to bill you the cheaper, off peak price for electricity that comes with your EV tariff when you charge up overnight.

-Over 5 million smart meters are now benefiting our customers, and if you don’t have one already you can get one for free.
+Over 5 million smart meters are now benefitting our customers, and if you don’t have one already you can get one for free.
 It will only capture and store data about your energy use every half hour, and nothing else.
 Your data is completely safe, because it’s handled in full compliance with data protection legislation and your supplier’s privacy policy.

 See what our smart meter customers say about their experience with smart meters.
 Meet Elizabeth & David who call their smart meter a 'brain in a box' and they use it to better monitor how much they spend on their energy.